turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 ## A Typical Workflow

-To summarize the example above, a typical workflow with Git and GitHub includes:
+To summarize the example above, a typical workflow for a new project with Git and GitHub includes:

-* Initialize a new Git repository (repo)
+1. Initialize a new Git repository (repo)
-* Add files to Git staging area
+2. Add files to Git staging area
-* Commit files and directories
+3. Commit files and directories
-* Check the status of the working directory and staging area and interpret the output
+4. Check the status of the working directory and staging area and interpret the output
-* View previous commits
+5. View previous commits
-* Create and checkout a new branch
+6. Create and checkout a new branch
-* Switch between branches
+7. Switch between branches
-* Merge local branches to local master
+8. Merge local branches to local master

 This workflow is great when you are working alone, but we will go over how to use Git and GitHub in groups in a later lesson.